DataDog/datadog-agent/docs/cluster-agent/README.md

 ## Enters the DCA

-The goal of the DCA is to enhance the experience of monitoring Kubernetes.
+The goal of the DCA is to enhance the experience of monitoring Kubernetes:

-It acts as a proxy between the API server and the node agent in order to separate concerns.
+* It acts as a proxy between the API server and the node agent in order to separate concerns.
-It provides cluster level metadata that can only be found in the API server to the node agents for them to enrich the metadata of the locally collected metrics.
+* It provides cluster level metadata that can only be found in the API server to the node agents for them to enrich the metadata of the locally collected metrics.
-It enables the collection of cluster level data such as the monitoring of services or SPOF and events that could otherwise than via a mix of [Leader Election] and [Autodiscovery] could not be monitored.
+* It enables a cluster level collection of data such as the monitoring of services or SPOF and events that could otherwise than via a mix of [Leader Election] and [Autodiscovery] could not be monitored.

 ## When to use the DCA